jasonmeltzer/imageTextAnalyzerWithAlexa/README.md

 For this app, I used
 ``
- sls alexa create --name Notes --locale en-US --type custom ``
+ sls alexa create --name 'Meltzer Notes' --locale en-US --type custom ``

 Manifest information can be accessed using: